Peptide Research Mitochondrial Health Metabolic Science

 FDA Status and Legal Considerations

-MOTS-C is not FDA-approved for any medical indication.
+MOTS-C is not FDA-approved for any medical sign.
 It is classified as a research compound and is not legally available as a pharmaceutical or dietary supplement in the United States.
-Purchasing this research peptide for research purposes exists in a regulatory gray area that varies by country.
-Purchasers looking to buy MOTS-C should verify local regulations and ensure any supplier provides certificates of analysis from third-party laboratories confirming purity and identity.
+Buying this research peptide for research purposes exists in a control gray area that varies by country.
+Purchasers looking to buy MOTS-C should verify local regulations and ensure any supplier provides certificates of test from third-party laboratories confirming purity and identity.

 Who Should Consider MOTS-C?
 Use Cases and Cautions